lilgast8/Startiflette/README.md

 ## Custom events

-You can create and manage custom events in any inherited class from CustomEvent class.
-[CustomEvent.js](https://github.com/LilGast8/Startiflette/blob/master/dev/assets/js/app/shared/events/CustomEvent.js) depend on [`js-signal`](http://millermedeiros.github.io/js-signals).
+You can create and manage custom events in any inherited class from CustomEvent class [CustomEvent.js](https://github.com/LilGast8/Startiflette/blob/master/dev/assets/js/app/shared/events/CustomEvent.js) which depends on [`js-signal`](http://millermedeiros.github.io/js-signals).

 First of all, set the list of event(s) in `this.E` of the object which will be listened: